Face negotiation theory: Assumptions

+A multinational business leader working in China may study the local practice of 'giving face' (e.g., showing public respect to elders and superiors) to build strong relationships and avoid unintentionally offending local partners.

 Taxonomies

 Face-negotiation theory primarily deals with five sets of themes: face orientation or concerns, face movements, facework interaction strategies, conflict communication styles, and face content domains.
 In the 2005 version of theory, the five thematic clusters are referred as "core taxonomies".

 Face orientations

 The orientation of face determines the focus with which the face negotiator will direct her or his attention and energy of the conflict messages.
 Because of different concerns, caused by different underlying cultural values, face negotiators may orient towards self-face (one's own image), other face (the other conflict party's image) or mutual face (both parties' image and/or the image of the relationship).